2024 Solar Incentives Guide for Saugus, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Saugus solar panel installation expert can offer more information about the ITC and how it applies to your situation.
+Talking to your local Saugus solar panel installation expert is the best way to understand how the ITC applies to your situation.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
 The Clean Energy Credit has increased the current credit up to 30% for solar systems installed between 2022 and 2032.
 After this, the credit percentage will be reduced slightly each year until the end of the program in 2035.
 Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Saugus solar panel installation expert directly.
+The best way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Saugus solar panel company directly.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more can be offered at a more local level.
+Not all solar incentives are federal; tax credits, rebates and more are often offered at the state and local level.
 Some incentives are ongoing, while others might only be available for a limited time.
 Solar incentives might be given by your county or municipality, or by the Massachusetts government.

 Next Steps for Installing Solar in Saugus